Artie-Shore/PBI_NYT_Spelling_Bee/README.md

   3. PEA, 3, 3, 3

-Adding a quick variable to calculate the distinct letters for the word and forming an IF statement based on this logic produced the "Show" measure that dictates whether a word in the parent table meets the criteria.

-The "Show" measure was then combined with SUMMARIZE to produce a count based on the parent word table.
+Adding a variable to calculate the distinct letters for each word and forming an IF statement based on all of this logic produced the "Show" measure that dictates whether a word in the parent table meets the game's criteria.
+The "Show" measure was then combined with SUMMARIZE to produce a count based on the parent word table, and from there it is all visuals, visuals, visuals.

 Enjoy!